FKSkinnerLab/CA1_SimpleDetailed/README.md

 ## Contact ##
-If there are any difficulties or errors in running any of the scripts or somethings is unclear, please feel to contact me at melisa.gumus@mail.utoronto.ca.
+If there are any difficulties or errors in running any of the scripts or something is unclear, please feel to contact me at melisa.gumus@mail.utoronto.ca.

 Project link: https://github.com/FKSkinnerLab/CA1_SimpleDetailed.
-To give credits, please mention this GitHub repository by the name and the link.
+To give credit, please mention this GitHub repository by the name and the link.

 ## References ##